 It's the truth, but only half f it.

 The classes were long, some were from 9am-11pm.
 I loved and hated every minute of it, while also feeling so wiped out that some nights I cried myself to sleep.
-Other nights I didn't sleep at all and I lay awake with insomnia (while taking midnight selfies, obvs!) which was great for extra time to learn scripts, but not always great for remembering them with no sleep/short term memory the next day.
+Other nights I didn't sleep at all and I lay awake with insomnia (while taking midnight selfies, obvs!) which was great for extra time to learn scripts, but not always great for remembering them with no sleep/short term memory.

 That's when I realised I could feel things.
 All of the things.
 Too many of the things.
 They all came crashing into my brain all at once for a chaotic party.